security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

         In the Request area, select “WebForms.”
 This will show a user-friendly view of the data that was submitted in the form.
 Scroll in this form until you find the “onlineId” and “passcode” fields.
 You should see your identikey and fake password.

+        {% include lab_question.html question="Submit a screenshot showing your username and fake password within the Fiddler window for the Bank of America login attempt.
+Show your entire Kali view in your screenshot.
+Example screenshot below." %}

         {% include image.html image='Fiddler-bankofamerica-post-username-password.PNG' %}

-        {% include lab_question.html question="Submit a screenshot showing your username and fake password within the Fiddler window for the Bank of America login attempt.
-Show your entire Kali view in your screenshot." %}

-12. But wait, this was an HTTPS connection, so the web transaction such as the submitted username|password) should have been encrypted -- how could Fiddler have decrypted it?
+12. But wait, this was an HTTPS connection, so the web transaction such as the submitted username\|password) should have been encrypted -- how could Fiddler have decrypted it?

     This is the essence of a man-in-the-middle attack -- a secure connection to an evil server which talks to your intended server on your behalf.
     In our pretend case, Fiddler is the evil server, and Bankofamerica is the intended server.
 All secure content is visible as plaintext to the attacker, because the attacker’s SSL cert was used to establish the secure HTTPS connection.